-Our Board is responsible for risk oversight and our management is responsible for the day-to-day assessment, monitoring and mitigation of the company's risks.
+Our Board is responsible for risk oversight and our management is responsible for the day-to-day assessment, monitoring and mitigation of the company's risks

 Board oversight.
-To ensure vigilant monitoring of risks, the Board maintains oversight of enterprise risk management, including major risks such as cybersecurity risks, at the full Board level.
-With respect to cybersecurity risks, at least three times a year, the Board discusses cybersecurity and information security risks with the chief information officer.
+To ensure vigilant monitoring of risks, the Board maintains oversight of our enterprise risk management process and significant risks, including: cybersecurity risks; strategic and operational risks; reputational, brand and legal risks; and environmental and sustainability risks.
+With respect to cybersecurity risks, at least three times a year, the company's chief information officer reports directly to the Board on cybersecurity and information security risks and is available to discuss cybersecurity and information security matters with the Board at its other meetings.
 Our Board encourages open communication and appropriate escalation of risk reporting throughout the enterprise.
-The Board annually reviews management's enterprise risk management process, which is designed to provide visibility to the Board on major risks and risk mitigation strategies.
+The Board annually reviews management's enterprise risk management process, which is designed to provide visibility to the Board on significant risks and risk mitigation strategies.
 In conjunction with the Board's strategic plan review, management identifies risks directly related to the strategic plan, as well as new and emerging risks.